|

 target protein sequences

-and structures becoming available, combined with
+and structures becoming available combined with an increasing variety

 of antibody applications, will generate the need for a